Galbulimima belgraveana

 Galbulimima belgraveana is a tropical forest tree with hallucinogenic properties.
-Its common names include agara white magnolia and pigeonberry ash.
-It is native to northeastern Australia, Malaysia, and Papua New Guinea.
+Its common names include agara, white magnolia and pigeonberry ash.
+It is native to Queensland, the Bismarck Archipelago, New Guinea, and the Solomon Islands.

 Description

 An unbuttresssed, tropical forest tree, of magnolia-like appearance, reaching a height of 27m (90ft).
 Bark circa 1cm thick, greyish-brown, scaly, highly aromatic.
 The leaves (rusty/felted when young) are elliptic and entire, glossy, metallic green above and brown-felted beneath, 11-15cm in length by 5-7cm in breadth.
 The curious yellowish flowers lack both petals and sepals, but have numerous petaloid stamens protruding from a rusty brown calyx.
 The reddish, fleshy and fibrous fruit is globose to ellipsoidal in shape and circa 2cm in diameter.

 Hallucinogenic use

 In Papua, the bark and leaves of the tree, alone or in combination with other species such as Homalomena (Araceae), are boiled together to prepare a tea.
 This tea is said to cause violent intoxication, followed by deep sleep with vivid dreams and visions.

 William Emboden gives a somewhat different account both of the use and of the effects of the Galbulimima/Homalomena mixture, observing that, on occasion, the plant parts involved may simply be chewed together (rather than always being brewed into a hallucinogenic tea) and placing the sequence of effects in a different order, in which "fits of violent intoxication accompanied by spectacular visions and dream-like states" (in a waking state) terminate eventually in "a deep somnolence" (rather than the vivid visions occurring in/ being confined to the deep sleep following the violent intoxication).